 (ii) On the Basis of Role Played by them

-- Basic or key industries which supply their products as raw materials to other industries to manufacture other goods.
+- Basic or key industries supply their products as raw materials to other industries to manufacture other goods.
 For example, iron and steel, copper smelting4, aluminium smelting.

 (iii) On the Basis of Capital Investment